wbochar/petmate9/README.md

 - [ ] crop resize frame
 - [ ] wire-up CLR SCREEN / HOME
 - [ ] wire-up SHIFT DELETE
+- [ ] Zoom needs to be stepped
+- [ ] Border toggle needs to be removed from the undo chain
+- [ ] Zoom SHIFT modifier to center (as opposed to mouse pointer)

 ### - Paint bucket flood fill, color swap and clear canvas